The Threepenny Opera: Italy

 The first Italian production, titled L'opera da tre soldi and directed by Giorgio Strehler, premiered at the Piccolo Teatro in Milan on 27 February 1956 in the presence of Bertolt Brecht.
 The cast included: Tino Carraro (Mackie), Mario Carotenuto (Peachum), Marina Bonfigli (Polly), Milly (Jenny), Enzo Tarascio (Chief of Police).
 The conductor was Bruno Maderna.
 Set designs were by Luciano Damiani and Teo Otto; costume design by Ezio Frigerio.

 Hungary

 The first Hungarian performance of the play was at the Comedy Theatre of Budapest (Vígszínház), on 6 September 1930.
 It was titled A koldus operája, which is a reference to Gay's original opera.
-The play was translated by Jenő Heltai, who mixed Weill and Pepusch' s music, and also Brecht and Gay's texts too.
-The director was Ernő Szabolcs, the cast included: Pál Jávor (Mackie), Franciska Gaal (Polly), Gerő Mály (Peachum), Ella Gombaszögi (Mrs. Peachum).
+The play was translated by Jenő Heltai, who mixed Weill and Pepusch' s music, and also Brecht and Gay's texts.
+The director was Ernő Szabolcs.
+The cast included Pál Jávor (Mackie), Franciska Gaal (Polly), Gerő Mály (Peachum) and Ella Gombaszögi (Mrs. Peachum).